Lubba-64/node_sound/README.md

 # node_sound

-DAW automation nodes must be reconnected to the grid before pressing play (will fix this soon) Pressing play is required each time the plugin starts up to prevent crashes

 A node based sound construction program written in rust.

 I reserve the right to quit this project whenever, that said I am still finding fun new things to add every now and then...